 - Growth of Fine and Gross Motor Skills

-- Music, Art and Technology
+- Band/Music, Art and Technology

 Faith formation begins in preschool and continues through 8th grade.
 Our students attend Mass weekly and actively participate in the liturgy.
 Students in 2nd grade are prepared for their First Reconciliation and First Communion.
 Our 8th grade students receive catechism for their confirmation.
 We are blessed that our Pastor, Priests and Deacons help to teach religion classes whenever possible.

 SMPS’s small class sizes allow for a strong connection with each student and create an opportunity for interaction with students and peers.
 Teachers are able to utilize multiple strategies to engage and ensure students stay focused, as well as, when possible, tailor their instruction to the needs of each individual student.

 One to one computing is accessible to students starting in kindergarten with technology classes taught once a week to enhance their use of the tools.
 Our preschool also uses technology when it is able to enhance learning opportunities.